Preconditioning Parametrized Linear Systems: Numerical Experiments

 \section{Numerical Experiments}

 We analyze the effectiveness of reusing, recomputing, and recycling preconditioners for several applications.
 All systems are solved using preconditioned GMRES.
-We compare the results of computing a new ILUTP preconditioner for each matrix, reusing the initial $\MP_0$ for all systems, updating $\MP_0$ with a new SAM update for all systems, and updating $\MP_0$ with a SAM update only at selected systems in the sequence.
-Computing an ILUTP preconditioner for every matrix is always the most expensive in runtime, but it provides a useful benchmark in terms of the number of iterations.
-Computing a SAM update only at selected systems is usually the winner in runtime.
-We report runtimes for computing ILUTP preconditioners and SAMs, the number of iterations and runtime to solve each system, and total runtime and number of iterations for the whole sequence.
+We compare the results of computing a new ILUTP or AMG preconditioner for each matrix or selected matrices, reusing the initial $\MP_0$ for all systems, updating $\MP_0$ with a new SAM update for all systems, and updating $\MP_0$ with a SAM update only at selected systems in the sequence, combined with computing a new $\MP_0$ at selected systems.
+Computing a new preconditioner for every matrix is always the most expensive in runtime, but it provides a useful benchmark in terms of the number of iterations.
+Computing a SAM update only at selected systems (for a long sequence, combined with recomputing the preconditioner at selected systems) is usually the winner in runtime.
+We report runtimes for computing preconditioners and SAMs, the number of iterations and runtime to solve each system, and total runtime and number of iterations for the whole sequence.
 Our focus is total runtime.

-We have tested several indicators for computing a new SAM update or a new preconditioner.
+We tested several indicators for computing a new SAM update or new preconditioner.
+A simple and effective strategy is to compute a new SAM or preconditioner based on the estimated time for this computation and the (relative) increase in the solution time for a system or the number of iterations.
+For the smaller the topology optimization problem, we give results for recomputing based on a percent increase in iterations. \comment{We have tested several indicators for computing a new SAM update or a new preconditioner.
 While some results were encouraging, we did not find a single best indicator, and we leave this for future research.
-A simple and effective strategy is to compute a new SAM or preconditioner based on the estimated time for this computation and the (relative) increase in the solution time for a system or the number of iterations.
+A simple and effective strategy is to compute a new SAM or preconditioner based on the estimated time for this computation and the (relative) increase in the solution time for a system or the number of iterations.}

-\comment{The exceptions are the linear systems for the late THT matrices and the matrices from the model reduction test problem Rail.
-For these problems reusing the initial ILUTP for all systems leads to the lowest runtime.
-For brevity, we do not provide data for recomputing the ILUTP at selected shifts.
-This, of course, can be better than computing the ILUTP for all shifts, but it was never the fastest - this can easily be derived directly from the high cost of computing the preconditioner.}

-We also show results for the AINV preconditioner and its updates.
+\comment{We also show results for the AINV preconditioner and its updates.
 The AINV preconditioner was not competitive for the applications analyzed in this paper.
 Hence, we show results only for the THT matrices.
-Algorithms computing AINV preconditioners and AINV updates can be found in \cite{BellBert11,BenzBert03,BenzCull00,BenzHaws00,BenzKouh01,BenzTuma98,Rafi14}.
+Algorithms computing AINV preconditioners and AINV updates can be found in \cite{BellBert11,BenzBert03,BenzCull00,BenzHaws00,BenzKouh01,BenzTuma98,Rafi14}.}